mono/Embeddinator-4000/docs/error.md

 Note: Supported features will evolve with new versions of the tool.

+<h3><a name="EM1041"/>Indexed properties on `T` is not generated because multiple indexed properties are not supported.</h3>

+This is a **warning** that the indexed properties on `T` will be ignored (i.e. nothing will be generated) because multiple indexed properties are not supported.

 <h3><a name="EM1050"/>Field `F` is not generated because of field type `T` is not supported.</h3>